DaGooseYT/SMT-PBTS/README.md

 **Other notes:**
 - U3 & U5 are input/output connectors for the XR1075 extension PCB.
 If you are not using it, brige the holes.
-- C50 & C51 on the XR1075 extension module will most likely not be needed, as LC low pass filters are already applied.
+- C50 & C51 on the XR1075 extension module will most likely not be needed, as LC low pass filters are already applied in the main PCB.
 - If you use a larger enclosure/smaller drivers for the speaker, then XR1075 module may not be needed.

 ## Enclosure